angus-g/mom6-spurious/writing/paper/introduction.md

 ## Section conclusion, tie to rest of report
 This paper has two main aims.
 Firstly, to evaluate the performance of another ALE model, MOM6 against the models exhibited by Ilicak et al. and Petersen et al. The comparison is made using both the standard configurations, and with a coordinate that is unique to MOM6, continuous isopycnal.
 Secondly, a method is proposed for using RPE changes to separate the contributions of horizontal and vertical processes (i.e. advection and ALE).
 This method allows for the evaluation of different advection schemes, and different orders of interpolation in ALE, and is proposed as a useful tool in comparing between different vertical coordinates.

-- highlight holes in current research, and where my contributes fit in